Troy Aikman: Personal life

-Aikman, once named the most eligible bachelor in Dallas by Texas Monthly, dated country singer Lorrie Morgan.
+Aikman was once named the most eligible bachelor in Dallas by Texas Monthly, and dated country singer Lorrie Morgan.

 He married former Cowboys publicist Rhonda Worthey on April 8, 2000, in Plano, Texas.
-Worthey has a daughter from a previous marriage named Rachel.
-Worthey and Aikman have two daughters.
-The couple announced their separation on January 24, 2011.
-Their divorce became final on April 12, 2011.
+They have two daughters, and Worthey has another daughter named Rachel from a previous marriage.
+The couple announced their separation on January 24, 2011, and their divorce was finalized on April 12, 2011.

 On June 2, 2017, Aikman announced his engagement to high-end fashion retailer Catherine "Capa" Mooty on Instagram.
-Mooty has two sons with her ex-husband, lawyer Jerry Mooty, who is the nephew of Cowboys' owner Jerry Jones.
+Mooty has two sons with her ex-husband, lawyer Jerry Mooty, who is the nephew of Cowboys owner Jerry Jones.
 On September 1, 2017, Aikman and Catherine Mooty married at the Biltmore Four Seasons in Montecito, California.
+It was revealed in July 2023 that Aikman and Mooty were officially divorced.